 If you live with exercise-induced migraine, you probably did not have much difficulty identifying this trigger.
 Although the reason is unclear, movement often triggers migraine attacks.
 Rotating your body quickly, turning your head, or bending over can all trigger or aggravate migraine symptoms.
 And, exercise-induced migraine is more likely to occur in people who are exercising in hot, humid weather, or at high altitudes.

-- Avoid high impact activity (especially HIIT), or anything that needs a great or sudden burst of physical exertion.
+- Avoid high-impact activity (especially HIIT), or anything that needs a great or sudden burst of physical exertion.

 - Do long warm-ups and cooldowns to smooth the cardiac activity.